 Workforce Skills for Audiovisual Production in the Region

-As the industry diversifies, innovates, and comes to reflect the needs of the global marketplace, the professionals behind the camera need to have technical skills that are up to the task.
-The speed with which the market is transforming and adapting to changes in technology, as well as the difficulties that formal education and training systems have when it comes to responding to new demands, have become obstacles for many people in the industry.
-One piece of good news: not only has there been an increase in post-secondary education programs, but they have diversified, extending as well to vocational education.
+As the industry diversifies, innovates, and comes to reflect the needs of the global marketplace, the professionals behind the camera need technical skills that are up to the task.
+The speed with which the market is transforming and adapting to changes in technology, as well as the difficulties that formal education and training systems have when responding to new demands, have become obstacles for many people in the industry.
+One piece of good news: not only has there been an increase in post-secondary education programs, but they also have diversified, extending to vocational education.

 New Hotspots, New Opportunities

-Lastly, we can’t talk about the importance of the television and film industry without mentioning its positive impact on other sectors, such as infrastructure, tourism and services.
-The development of this industry aligns with the IDB’s Vision 2025, a guide to sustainable and inclusive economic development, since it will spur the creation of skilled jobs—as well as the post-pandemic economic recovery—by supporting the creative and digital economy.
+Lastly, we can’t discuss the importance of the television and film industry without mentioning its positive impact on other sectors, such as infrastructure, tourism and services.
+T